Table of contents

 - If you’ve lost track of an account you had with us

 - If you have an HSBC Premier or HSBC Advance account

 - The Dormant Accounts Scheme

 To keep you safe, we regularly review accounts and if you don’t use an account regularly we may class it as inactive or dormant.
-A dormant or inactive account is one that has not been used for an extended period of time (typically 15 years).
-If your account is inactive or dormant, we may freeze or close it.
-This means you’ll no longer be able to make transactions on it.
+A dormant or inactive account is one that hasn't been used for an extended period of time (typically 15 years).
+If all of your accounts are inactive or dormant, we may freeze or close them.
+This means you’ll no longer be able to make transactions.

 Here’s some information to help if you: